Navoditamathur/CLoudComputing_LogAnalysis/README.md

 It has commands to build cassandra on top of hadoop cluster built in 1st mini project and run analysis on top of it

 3rd project:
 It has files to build a store a file using block chain and verification using merkle tree.
+It has setup.sh to configure the libraries required.
+It requires cassandra to be set up on VM before execution.